RonnyPfannschmidt-Attic/anyvc/docs/about.rst

 ==================

-`Anyvc` is a library to abstract common vcs operation.
+`Anyvc` is a library to abstract common vcs operations.
 It was born in an effort to enhance vcs operations in PIDA_.

 The current version is mainly tailored to working with